opoupeney/dfd/source/devguide/statictext.rst

 .. image:: ../images/icons/icon_web.png
    :class: pull-right

-Static Text controls display text that does not require user input.
-They often serve as labels for other controls or to indentify areas of the views.
+Statictext controls display text that does not require user input.
+They often serve as labels for other controls or to indentify areas of the View.
 They also can be used to display icons that add context to the user interface.

 |